FabrizioLeopardi/ResearchTrackI/robot-sim/README.md

 Future improvements
 --------------------------
 The first improvement that comes to my mind is the management of the linear velocity.
-When the robot goes to grab a token it's speed is (approximately) constant but indeed one may change this fact pretty easily.
+When the robot goes to grab a token its speed is (approximately) constant but indeed one may change this fact pretty easily.
 It would be enough to pass to the drive() function a parameter "speed" that is a function of dist-d_th.

 Several others improvements could be done, several more parameters regarding the physics of the real world might be added in order to optimize the smoothness of the robots' movements.